zimul8r/Cortex-Plus-Heroic/README.md

 To spend a PP, click on the card image above your avatar to open the window, drag a PP card onto the virtual table top, then click the card image again to close the PP window.

-Because we used cards for this application, if the Watcher wants to retain control of when PP are taken, they can change the permissions on the deck to only allow the GM to deal cards, i.e. hand out PP.
+Because we used cards for this application, if the Watcher wants to retain control of when PP are taken, they can change the permissions on the deck to only allow the GM to deal cards, i.e. hand out PP. Also, using cards allows everyone to see how many PP each player has, which is harder to implement directly in the character sheets.

-The second is our dice deck.
+The second is our **Dice Deck**.

 This deck contains cards for all of the dice that represent temporary traits that come and go during a game session.
-The image files for these cards are in this file repository.
+The image files for these cards are included in this file repository.
 (We did not create Distinction cards for Scene Distinctions because we use a simple text box to convey those.)

 To add one to the game, hover over the deck and click "Choose".
 This opens a window of all the cards and allows the user to drag one onto the virtual tabletop.

-Unlike the PP cards, which are just images, these cards are implmeneted as tokens, so they can be given names and show those names on a nameplate.
+Unlike the PP cards, which are just images, these cards are implemented as tokens, so they can be given names and configured to show those names on a nameplate.

 In our game, I have enabled the permission to allow players to pull those cards and to change their names so that they can name their assets, complications, etc.

+**Note:** Be sure to check the "Show Nameplate?" option under Token Defaults in your Game Default Settins in Roll20 so players can see the trait card names.

 The cards are color coded by type and include some non-MHRP types (like Hero dice) for use in other Cortex Classic/Plus/Prime games.